The Snow at the Palisade

 Frontier towns like Deerfield had reason to worry.

 On the night of Feb.
-28, 1704, a force of roughly 250 men moved through the snow outside the village — French soldiers, Canadian militia, and Native warriors led by Jean-Baptiste Hertel de Rouville, an officer in the service of New France.
+28, 1704, a force of roughly 250 men moved through the snow outside the village — French soldiers, Canadian militia, and Native warriors — all led by Jean-Baptiste Hertel de Rouville, an officer in the service of New France.

 They reached the palisade before dawn.

-They climbed them like ramps and within minutes were inside.
+The drifts against the wall had hardened in the cold.
+The raiders climbed them like ramps and within minutes were inside.
 The first musket shots split the dark.

 Doors splintered under hatchets and musket butts.
 One such door still survives in Deerfield, its wood marked by the blows struck that morning.